awsdocs/amazon-ecs-developer-guide/doc_source/docker-volumes.md

 ## Examples<a name="docker-volume-examples"></a>

-The following are examples showing the use of Docker volumes\.
+The following are examples that show the use of Docker volumes\.

 **To provide nonpersistent storage for a container using a Docker volume**

-In this example, you want a container to use an empty data volume that you aren't interested in keeping after the task has finished\.
-For example, you may have a container that needs to access some scratch file storage location during a task\.
+In this example, a container uses an empty data volume that is disposed of after the task is finished\.
+One example use case is that you might have a container that needs to access some scratch file storage location during a task\.
 This task can be achieved using a Docker volume\.

 1. In the task definition `volumes` section, define a data volume with `name` and `DockerVolumeConfiguration` values\.
 In this example, we specify the scope as `task` so the volume is deleted after the task stops and use the built\-in `local` driver\.